ibm-ecm/content-analyzer-samples/ADP/Python/README.md

 ### Prerequisites
 1. You must have access to Automation Document Processing project.
 2. You might want to access the Automation Document Processing Knowledge Center web page as a reference.
 The link is in the Related Links section below.
-3. You will need to provide ums username, password, client id and client secret to generate the UMS token for authentication
+3. You will need to provide Zen host, username, and password  to generate a token for authentication
-4. You will need content analyzer basic url to get the APIs work
-5. You should know what subset of JSON options you want to be included.
+4. You should know what subset of JSON options you want to be included.
 Enter all or see documentation for details.

 ### Input